openpermissions/support-docs/documents/markdown/guides/getting-started.md

 [How to authenticate with Open Permissions Platform services](https://github.com/openpermissions/auth-srv/blob/master/documents/markdown/how-to-auth.md#services-summary) provides a list of the platform microservices, public APIs, and their authentication requirements.

-An OPP repository is a triplestore that stores linked data, and uses an RDF ontology, the **Open Licensing** model, to build and interpret the linked structures.

 #### Concepts and terminology